isomerpages/wsg-vca/_browse-vcas-by-sector/Social Service/Goh Boon Siong.md

 do family.
 My dad is mentally challenged, my mum worked as a factory operator.
 I grew up under the care of my grandfather who is a director of the temple.</p>
 <p>I remember my primary school motto, “do the best we can” it is simple
 yet left a deep impact in me growing up pursuing excellence.
-My mum love for me to buy $96 custom-made table tennis bat for me after knowing that I made it to the school team at primary 3 had made a positive difference.</p>
+My mum's love for me to buy $96 custom-made table tennis bat for me after knowing that I made it to the school team at primary 3 had made a positive difference.</p>
 <p>I got a DSA offer to a SAP school where a kind teacher showed care to